 Travel: Travel means going from one to another place.
 We travel to a local museum, travel to another city country or even to another country.

 Trip: Trip usually refers to a short journey to a place for a certain purpose.
 The purpose could be for personal, business or pleasure.
 People go on a trip to visit a historic place, to enjoy a special occasion like marriage anniversary in a different city, take a boat trip in the evening or go to a business trip to attend a conference.

 Tour: Tours are usually taken during the holidays and it refers to a journey during which people visits and enjoy different places.
 For instance, the office employees went on a tour and visited different places in Denmark.
 The whole journey took more than 2 weeks and this whole experience is referred to as Tour.

 Voyage: A voyage is a long sea or air journey.
-People go to a voyage in the sea or in the space.
+People go on a voyage in the sea or space.

 Some other cue card topics that you should be able to answer if you prepare for this cue card:

 1. Talk about an interesting journey you took recently.

 2. Describe a visit to one of your relative's house.